taikedz/autojinja/README.md

 You can use autojinja as a python library:

+The `render_template` function performs a jinja2 rendering; if there was an error, a ValueError is raised, containing a help message specifying the expected arguments pattern, as well as the first missing argument identified.

 	import autojinja

+	try:
+		rendered_template = autojinja.render_template("path/to/template",
-	autojinja.print_template("path/to/template", ["-l", list of arguments", "-w", "with their argument identifiers"])
+							     ["-l", list of arguments",

-With `print_template`, if the arguments supplied do not meet all requirements, the help will be printed to stderr, and the program will exit.

-With `render_template`, the rendered text is simply returned; if there was an error, a ValueError is raised, and the error message is silenced.

-	import autojinja
-	rendered_template = autojinja.render_template("path/to/template", ["-l", list of arguments", "-w", "with their argument identifiers"])
+							     "-w", "with their argument identifiers"])
+	except ValueError as e:
+		print(e)